craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 #### Session 4; The Shoreside Inn (cont.)
 ###### Todo;
 - [  ] Clear the upper floors of the Shoreside Inn
-- [  ] Get a Map from Grom
+- [  ] Figure out what happened to Torrin
-- [ x ] Gather supplies to bring Compu back
+	- Bring Grom over to ID bodies?

-This Torin guy got fucking cursed or something by this stuff
+This Torin guy got fucking cursed or something by this stuff - something about "the Hollow Man".

 ## Stats